Pimlico Mystery: Later life

-After the trial both Adelaide Bartlett and Reverend George Dyson vanished from public notice.
+After the trial, both Adelaide Bartlett and Reverend George Dyson vanished from public notice.
 The authors of The Life of Sir Edward Clarke (1939) report that they had an "impression" that Adelaide Bartlett later married George Dyson, but that they had also heard a theory that the two never met again.

-The novelist Julian Symons, in his novelization of the story Sweet Adelaide, suggested that Mrs. Bartlett emigrated to the U.S., settled in Connecticut, and died there some time after 1933, although others regard her post-trial life as mysterious.
+The novelist Julian Symons, in his novelisation of the story Sweet Adelaide, suggested that Mrs Bartlett emigrated to the United States, settled in Connecticut, and died there some time after 1933, although others regard her post-trial life as mysterious.

 George Dyson

-As for Dyson, Richard Whittington-Egan's study of William Roughead's life reported that a woman in Maryland claimed in 1939 that Dyson had come to New York City, U.S., changed his name, and as a fortune hunter married and murdered a young bride, her sister, for her estate in 1916.
+As for Dyson, Richard Whittington-Egan's study of William Roughead's life reported that a woman in Maryland claimed in 1939 that Dyson had come to New York City, United States, changed his name, and as a fortune hunter married and murdered a young bride, her sister, for her estate in 1916.
 Alternatively, Kate Clarke reports that Methodist church records state that Dyson emigrated to Australia.

-According to John A Vickers, researching Methodist History (2002), George Dyson emigrated to America, changed his name to John Bernard Walker and became a naturalized citizen.
-Initially as a journalist he eventually became the editor of Scientific American and wrote several books.
+According to John A. Vickers, researching Methodist History (2002), George Dyson emigrated to America, changed his name to John Bernard Walker and became a naturalised citizen.
+Initially, as a journalist, he eventually became the editor of Scientific American and wrote several books.